 Skeletal dysplasias are a group of genetic disorders characterized by short stature.
 They are frequently associated with a range of orthopaedic problems.

-Many children with skeletal dysplasias have a variety of medical and social concerns that cannot adequately be addressed by single visits with a pediatrician or internist.
+Many children with skeletal dysplasia have a variety of medical and social concerns that cannot adequately be addressed by single visits with a pediatrician or internist.

 To meet your child’s more complex needs requires ongoing coordinated treatment by specialists in the field.
 For this reason, the Missouri Skeletal Dysplasia Clinic at University of Missouri Health Care Children’s Hospital offers children a unique opportunity to have a comprehensive assessment performed by a variety of specialists.